Skip to main content

 github.com/Arakiss →

-Chunking strategy, metadata, permissions, source quality, citations, caching, and the unglamorous work of saying “I don't know” when the index is wrong or the document is ambiguous.
+Chunking, metadata, permissions, source quality, citations, and caching, plus the unglamorous work of returning “I don't know” when the index is wrong or the document is ambiguous.

-Tool boundaries, stopping conditions, traces, handoffs, evaluators, queues, and cost controls — not infinite autonomy theater that breaks the first time an edge case hits production.
+Tool boundaries, stopping conditions, traces, handoffs, evaluators, queues, and cost control.
+The brakes matter more than the autonomy.

 Harness engineering

-Repository context, executable plans, browser checks, CI guardrails, and review loops around Codex and Claude — so agent output stays legible inside a real codebase.
+Repository context, executable plans, browser checks, CI guardrails, and review loops around Codex and Claude, so their output stays legible and verifiable inside a real codebase.

-Next.js, TypeScript, streaming UX, operator screens, and the interface someone uses when the model misfires — because AI products fail in the UI long before they fail in the benchmark.
+Next.js, TypeScript, streaming UX, and the operator screen someone uses when the model misfires.
+In my systems, that screen is where adoption is won or lost, long before the benchmark.

 Read field notes